gr0uch/tapdance/README.md

 # 1 test failed
 ```

-On the process `exit` event, Tapdance will return a `0` exit code if nothing went wrong, and a non-zero exit code otherwise.
-There is no need to manually call when a test starts or ends.
+When the test exits, Tapdance will return a `0` exit code if nothing went wrong, and a non-zero exit code otherwise.
+There is no need to manually call when a test ends, except in the browser.

 ### tapdance.pass([fn], [message])